EDAO-TECH/SELFIX/README.md

 📬 Contact & Investor Relations
 Channel	Address
-Support	support@selfix.pro
+Support:	support@selfix.pro
-DAO/Admin	hello@edao.tech
+DAO/Admin:	hello@edao.tech
-Legal	legal@edao.tech
+Legal:	legal@edao.tech
-Docs	See /docs/ folder or selfix.pro/docs
+Docs:	See /docs/ folder or selfix.pro/docs

 🔒 Developer Certificate of Origin (DCO)
 By contributing, you agree to the terms in DCO 1.1, ensuring all code is freely contributed or legally yours to submit.